Satoru Iwata

-Satoru Iwata (岩田 聡; 6 December 1959 – 11 July 2015) was a Japanese businessman, video game programmer and producer.
-Beginning in 2002, he was the fourth president of Nintendo, as well as the chief executive officer (CEO) of Nintendo of America from 2013 until his death in 2015.
+Satoru Iwata (岩田 聡; December 6, 1959 – July 11, 2015) was a Japanese businessman, video game programmer and producer.
+Beginning in 2002, Iwata served as the fourth president of Nintendo, as well as the chief executive officer (CEO) of Nintendo of America from 2013 until his death in 2015.
 Iwata was a major contributor in broadening the appeal of video games by focusing on novel and entertaining games rather than top-of-the-line hardware.

 Born in Sapporo, Iwata expressed interest in video games from an early age and created his first simple game while in high school.
 He majored in computer science at the Tokyo Institute of Technology.
 In 1980, he joined the game developer HAL Laboratory while attending the university.
 At HAL, he worked as a programmer and closely collaborated with Nintendo, producing his first commercial game in 1983.
 Games to which he contributed include EarthBound and many games in the Kirby series.
 Following a downturn and near-bankruptcy, Iwata became the president of HAL in 1993 at the insistence of Nintendo president Hiroshi Yamauchi and brought financial stability.
 In the following years, he worked in the development of the Pokémon and Super Smash Bros. series.
 Iwata joined Nintendo as the head of its corporate planning division in 2000.

-Nintendo saw growth under Iwata and, when Yamauchi retired, he became the company's president in May 2002.
-Under Iwata's direction, Nintendo developed the Nintendo DS and Wii game consoles, helping the company achieve financial success.
+Nintendo saw growth under Iwata and, when Yamauchi retired, he was sworn in as the company's president in May 2002.
+Under Iwata's leadership, Nintendo developed the Nintendo DS and Wii game consoles, helping the company achieve massive financial success.
 As a self-declared gamer, he focused on expanding the appeal of video games across demographics through a "blue ocean" business strategy.
 Nintendo attained record profits by 2009, and Barron's placed Iwata among the top 30 CEOs worldwide.
 Iwata expanded his strategy by defining a quality-of-life product line for the Wii that evolved into a ten-year strategy to create standalone products.
 Later hardware such as the Nintendo 3DS and Wii U proved far less profitable than the Wii, and Nintendo's net sales fell by two thirds from 2009 to 2012; the company saw its first operating losses in 30 years during this time.
 Iwata voluntarily halved his salary in 2011 and again in 2014.
-In 2015, after several years of refusal, Iwata put a portion of Nintendo's focus into the rapidly growing mobile game market; a landmark partnership with mobile provider DeNA was established that March.
+In 2015, after several years of decline, Iwata put a portion of Nintendo's focus into the rapidly growing mobile game market; a landmark partnership with mobile provider DeNA was established that March.
 Throughout his career, Iwata built a relationship with Nintendo fans through social media and his regular appearances in Iwata Asks and Nintendo Direct, becoming the public face of the company.